Understanding the Mental and Emotional Health Needs of LGBTQ Individuals

 That being said, it has not removed all the negative beliefs and prejudices held by others about same-sex marriage.
 In a society that largely recognizes heterosexual marriage as the acceptable or more typical norm, same-sex marriage is not always seen as legitimate or welcome.

 Backing up to the beginning of romantic relationships, there’s also the struggle of finding someone to share the rest of your life with.
-You’re not alone in struggling with this, but those who identify as straight or cisgender have a large numerical advantage when seeking a partner or spouse.
+You’re not alone in struggling with this, but those who identify as straight or cisgender have a significant numerical advantage when seeking a partner or spouse.
 As a member of the LGBTQ community, you have a significantly smaller pool to choose from.

 Having someone to talk to about LGBTQ couples and relationships is often imperative to working through these feelings.
 If you don’t have friends or family that you can trust or, even if you do, reaching out to those in the professional mental health community can help you cope and work through your problems with families.